bookofproofs/bookofproofs.github.io/_sources/history/20th-century/borcherds.md

 * Another important concept invented by Borcherds is that of a 'vertex operator algebra'.
 * In a marvellous synthesis of the ideas which he has been developing, Borcherds has proved conjectures of Conway and Norton on the 'Moonshine' module for the Monster group.
 * for his contributions to algebra, the theory of automorphic forms, and mathematical physics, including the introduction of vertex algebras and Borcherds' Lie Algebras, the proof of the Conway-Norton moonshine conjecture and the discovery of a new class of automorphic infinite products.
-* Borcherds is married to the topologist Ursula Gritsch and has two daughters.

 Born 29 November 1959, Cape Town, South Africa.